Beginning this week, automated savings app Digit will start charging users $3 a month

 “We lost less users than we thought we would with that first announcement,” Bloch told me.
 He acknowledges, though, that it’s still too early to tell how things will shake out once it starts taking $3 a month out of people’s savings.
 “Candidly, I think we’ll know a lot more in August,” he said.

-Digit began reaching out to users again today to remind them of the change, emailing them three days before the first $2.99 charge appears.
+Digit began reaching out to users again today to remind them of the change.
+For users who had signed up prior to their initial announcement, Digit will send emails three days before the first $2.99 charge appears.
 The company plans to follow up with a text reminder again the day before it charges them, and will also send an email receipt the day that they’re charged.

 If that sounds like a lot of communication over a relatively small charge, it’s because Digit wants to err on the side of transparency.
 After all, a lot has been made of Digit’s change in business model, perhaps because the app was initially positioned as a free savings tool.